 “What does that mean?”
 Cordelia asked.
 She spotted another one of those motes and headed towards it.

-“I think Morgyn became a sage not long after Lulu did.
+“I think Morgyn became a sage around the same time Lulu did.
 When I met them, they were a student of the untamed magic school, though apparently the previous sage of the untamed said Morgyn was the best pupil she’d ever taught…”

 “What happened to the previous sage?”
 Cordelia wondered out loud, picking up the orb distractedly.